Alpine-DAV/ascent/src/docs/sphinx/Actions/Expressions.rst

     :type topo: string
     :param topo: The topology to put the derived field onto.
 The language tries to infer this if not specified.
     :type assoc: string
     :param assoc: The association of the derived field.
-The language will try to infer this if not specified.
+The language tries to infer this if not specified.
     :rtype: jitable